musfiquejim/EnACP-A-Hybrid-Machine-Learning-Framework-for-Detecting-Anticancer-Peptides/README.md

 EnACP
 EnACP is a model designed to identify anticancer peptides by utilizing diverse feature representations and ensemble learning techniques.
+<h1>Note That : All files should be unzipped before running this project</h1>

 1. Pre-Installation
 Before using EnACP, make sure to install the necessary packages: sklearn, imblearn, and lightgbm.